hotkit/fost-dev/README.markdown

 ## Libraries ##

-The only option supported right now is `fost` which is the collection of Fost libraries that have been moved to git so far.
+Most of the libraries are still only in the `fost` collection, but fost-aws has also been split out to `aws`.

 ## Options ##